jandroav/claude-code/obsidian/README.md

 [Your main focus/goal for the day]

-## 📅 Today's calendar events
+## 📅 Today's calendar events & reminders

-[Automatically populated from calendar + checkbox format]
+[Automatically populated from calendar and reminders + checkbox format]

 ## 🔧 Systems focus